SaidTorres3/cart-calculator/README.md

 - Choose between different AI models via the new configuration menu.
 - Local data stored with `AsyncStorage` so your lists persist between sessions.
 - Optional **LLM Chat** screen for talking to the model.
-- Remove the stored Gemini API key from the settings screen.
+- Prompt for a Gemini API key on first launch and set or remove it from the settings screen.
 - Works on Android, iOS and the web through Expo.

 ## Setup